ripley57/CW_Tools/tools/java/spock/demo20/README.md

 - When making requests to a real class, the request parameters are pre-programmed.
 - When answering requests from a real class, the answers are pre-programmed.

+*NOTE:* By design, Spock cannot mock/stub private or static methods.
+This is the same
+	for Mockito.
+Although this might seem like a limitation, you should see it as a motivation for writing testable code.
+If you are following TDD principles when you write your code, then you should find your code is easier to mock or stub.

 *NOTE:* Only the programmer knows the existence of the fake classes.
         From the point of view of the real class, everything is running normally